 Notes: Prairie Sundrops is not indigenous to the Garden area but was listed on Martha Crone's 1951 inventory of plants in the Garden at that time under the name "Meadow Sundrops" or Oenothera pratensis which today refers to this plant - O. pilosella.
 Its not clear when it first arrived in the Garden, but Martha noted it in bloom in 1938 and noted planting it in 1946.
 A photo of the Garden Office taken in 1949 shows an extensive planting in the front of the office.
-Not native to Minnesota - introduced here as well as in in neighboring Wisconsin.
+It is not native to Minnesota - introduced here as well as in neighboring Wisconsin.
 Its native range in North America is generally east of the Mississippi River in the U.S. excluding the SE Atlantic coast states and in Canada it is known in Ontario and Quebec.

 There are seven species of Oenothera found in Minnesota that are considered native: O. biennis, Common Evening Primrose with two varieties; O. clelandii, Cleland's Evening Primrose; O. laciniata var. laciniata, Cut-leaved Evening Primrose; O. nuttallii, Nuttall's Evening Primrose; O. parviflora, Northern Evening Primrose, in two varieties; O. perennis, Perennial Evening Primrose; and O. rhombipetala, Rhombic (or Fourpoint) Evening Primrose.